GaelVaroquaux/smithy/docs/index.rst

 Overview
 ========

-Trawl is a Python port of `Rake <http://rake.rubyforge.org/>`_.
+Smithy is a Python port of `Rake <http://rake.rubyforge.org/>`_.
 While it currently has a compatible core set of features, some of the extra fancy bits have not yet been worked on.
-If you would like to see your favorite Rake feature added feel free to open an issue on `GitHub <http://github.com/davisp/trawl/>`_ or better yet, send me a pull request.
+If you would like to see your favorite Rake feature added feel free to open an issue on `GitHub <http://github.com/davisp/smithy/>`_ or better yet, send me a pull request.

-You can find the source code repository at `http://github.com/davisp/trawl <http://github.com/davisp/trawl>`_.
+You can find the source code repository at `http://github.com/davisp/smithy <http://github.com/davisp/smithy>`_.

-Trawl is released under the `MIT license <license.html>`_.
+Smithy is released under the `MIT license <license.html>`_.

 Installation
 ============

 Via ``easy_install``::

-    $ easy_install trawl==dev
+    $ easy_install smithy==dev

 Or from a source checkout::

-    $ git clone git://github.com/davisp/trawl.git
+    $ git clone git://github.com/davisp/smithy.git
-    $ cd trawl
+    $ cd smithy
     $ python setup.py test
     $ sudo python setup.py install